wb666greene/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ```
 The The IP addresses will be what your router assigns, my example shows two security DVRs at xxx.xxx.xxx.28 and xxx.xxx.xxx.49 and two IP or "netcams" the last netcam generates the password as part of the Onvif setup and can be "tricky" to figure out, but they are not generally unique.
 Best way I know to test your RTSP URLs is with VLC and "Open Network Connection" and enter the RTSP URL string.
 Main negative of RTSP streams is the latency is typically 2-4 seconds behind "real time".

+### Make sure the system is connected to the Internet, so the first run can download and convert the yolo8 models.
 Once the camera URLs are specified (both types of camera files are allowed) we can run a quick test, make sure the virtual environment is active and open up a command window (terminal):
+#### Some python modules may get updated during the conversion, be patient it can take a couple of minutes.
 ```
 source y8ovv/bin/activate
 python AI2.py -d -y8ovv